First Baptist Church (Murray, Kentucky)

-The First Baptist Church in Murray, Kentucky is a historic Southern Baptist church established in 1864.
+The First Baptist Church in Murray, Kentucky, is a historic Southern Baptist church established in 1846.
 It is known for its deep roots in the community, large building, and its pioneering role in shaping the financial structure of the Southern Baptist Convention.
-The church's current building, a brick structure with orange and blue glazed brick and large stained glass windows decorating its exterior, earned it a spot on the National Register of Historic Places in 1986.
+The church's current building, notable for its decorative brickwork and stained glass windows, earned it a spot on the National Register of Historic Places in 1986.